-The climate of this district in the inland plains is generally hot and dry with a low degree of humidity except within a radius of about 20 km. from the coast, where the temperature is tolerable and cool on account of the sea breeze.
-The district has a hot tropical climate with temperature ranging from 22.3 C (min) to 37.8 C (max) and the relative humidity is high at 79% on an average and it ranges between 80 and 90% in coastal areas.
-Though the average rainfall is 827 mm per annum most of the rain fall occurs within a span of 45 days.
-March to May is the summer season, June to September is south-west monsoon and October to December is north east monsoon.
-Most of the precipitation occurs during North east monsoon.
+The climate of this district in the inland plains is generally hot and dry with a low degree of humidity except within a radius of about 20 Kilom. from the coast, where the temperature is tolerable and cool on account of the sea breeze.
+The district has a hot tropical climate temperature ranging from 22.3 C (min) to 37.8 C (max) and the relative humidity is high at 79% on an average and it ranges between 80 to 90% in coastal areas.
+Though the average rainfall is 827 mm per annum most of the rain fall spreads within a span of 45 days.
+March to May in the summer season, June to September is south-west monsoon and October to December is north east monsoon and in a rainy season.
+Most of the precipitation is received by North east monsoon.